toolinbox/en.toolinbox.net/Klib/index.md

   - Location
   - Date

-Take an example, if I want to search the note with `value` which I read in `2017`, just search `2017 value`.
+For example, if I want to search a note with the text `cat` which I read in `2017`, just search `2017 cat`.

 ![][image-9]

-# 2. Klib: Start From Import
+# 2. Klib: Start From Importing

 ![][image-10]